Menu

 Creative Risk-Taking in Church Communications

-Track: Building Good Brands & Launching Good Campaigns
+Track: Building Good Brands and Launching Good Campaigns, Block E: Reflection and Renewal, 4/16, 1:15-2:30 PM

-Instructor: Mary Grace Donohoe
+Presenter: Mary Grace Donohoe

 Mary Grace Donohoe (or MG) is an strategic communications expert with over nine years of experience managing traditional and digital communications for faith-inspired nonprofits.
 As the Communications Manager for Strategy, Positioning, and Partnerships, she leverages her experience to ensure communications is more than a series of tools and tasks, but rather essential to EDS's mission and vision for a more just world.
 Central to her work is elevating voices excluded and undervalued by the church and reaching emerging audiences with EDS's cutting edge theological education offerings.